 His clients have realized dramatic results.
 For example, The City of San Jose Public Works Department was able to cut processing time on a grading permit from 21 days to 5 days while increasing customer service.
 The redesigned processes in the Development Services Department have been able to successfully accommodate twice as many permit applications without having to add to the existing staffing levels (In other words, productivity has doubled).
 Alcatel Comptech reduced the time to respond to a quote from 10 days to 5 days.
 ADP was able to reduce the number of process steps from 131 to 71 and cycle time went from 4 weeks to 2 weeks.
 The City of Stockton reduced the expenses on landscape maintenance by 40 percent.
 Union Street Glass, through a cost of quality audit, developed a gain sharing and quality program which reduced the number of manufactured “seconds” from 25 percent to 7 percent.

 His intensive two-day seminars on process reengineering and lean techniques have been well received.
-Topics include process flow charting, eliminating waste, six sigma principles and techniques, kaizen teams, fast cycle time, and process design principles.
+Topics include process flow charting, eliminating waste, kaizen teams, fast cycle time, and process design principles.
 A partial list of companies that have attended his seminars include IBM, Apple Computer, Sun Microsystems, Logitech, American Telephone and Telegraph, Pacific Gas and Electric, Pac Tel Cellular, Johnson Controls, Smart and Final, IHOP, Argus Data Security, Shakey’s Pizza, and Physician Community Hospital.

-Dan regularly teaches courses on Streamlining Office and Service Operations, Analyzing and Improving Operations, Puzzles, Mysteries, and Messes, and Process Mapping and Process Improvement through the University of British Columbia, and the University of Nevada, Las Vegas.
+Dan regularly teaches courses on Analyzing and Improving Office and Service Operations, Process Metrics, Management, and Controls, Master Clinic on Solving Tough Problems, and Process Mapping and Process Improvement through the University of Saskatchewan and Simon Fraser University.

 He is the author of Process Mapping, Process Improvement, and Process Management, published by Paton Press.
 For six years, Dan’s book has been consistently rated #1 on Amazon.com in process mapping and process management, and #2 in process improvement.
+Dan was one of the contributing authors for the Association Professional Business Process Management Professionals Common Body of Knowledge.
 He regularly presents at the Gartner Business Process Management Conference on a variety of process improvement topics.

 Prior to his current activities, Dan was a professional money manager, interviewed over 100 corporate officers (CEO’s and CFO’s) of the Fortune 500, and extensively analyzed hundreds of publicly held companies.
 He has an MBA in Finance (with honors) and is a Chartered Financial Analyst.
 Dan received his Lean Office Certificate from the University of Michigan.